kalicout/BioMol-Project-Group2/README.md

 ### First aproach to our data

-Since our data is a DNA sequence, it is unreadable at first sight so we don't know even what organism does it belong to.
-To get a first insight at it we can use blast, specifficly blastx(From DNA to AA).
+Since our data is a DNA sequence, it is unreadable at first sight, so we don't even know what organism it belongs to.
+To get a first insight at it, we can use blast, specificly blastx(From DNA to AA).
 Entering the link https://blast.ncbi.nlm.nih.gov/Blast.cgi we click on blastx and select our fasta(.fa) contig.

 The blastx beat maches where
 * hypothetical protein CAEBREN_31550 [Caenorhabditis brenneri]
 * Uncharacterized protein CELE_R13H4.7 [Caenorhabditis elegans]

-knowing this we can start using AB-initio tools specifficly for this two species(they are both small wormlike nematodes).
+knowing this we can start using AB-initio tools specificly for these two species(they are both small wormlike nematodes).

 ![CAENORHABDITIS.B](https://github.com/kalicout/BioMol-Project-Group2/blob/main/CB.jpg)C.BRENNERI